 I’ve had fits and starts, trying to seek something that can’t be found through jobs and titles.
 I’ve been a mega-church pastor, a biblical scholar, a tour guide, a high school teacher, an author, and a handful of other things.
-These roles shaped me, but also led me to wonder if anything real was beneath all this.
-I resonated with St Francis’ question, “Who are you God?
-And who am I?”
-The fact that I had no idea meant I was beginning a deeper conversation.
+St Francis’ question, “Who are you God?
+And who am I?” only grew louder as the roles in my life continued to evolve.
+The fact that I had no idea how to answer these questions meant I was beginning a deeper conversation.

 If you feel lost, if social roles have stopped making sense, if you’ve had numinous experiences and are not sure what to make of them, if you feel called but unsure by what or to what, if your notions of God have grown too small, if the unknown is alluring, if most of your life you’ve been told you’re broken, if your dreams won’t leave you alone, if modern life feels empty, then this work is meant to help.

 The primary ways I’m serving this work of soul discovery is through Companion-Guiding with individuals, group programs, and through my public teachings-writings and podcasts.
 I hope you’ll find something in my work life-giving, challenging and helpful.

 Currently I'm the primary teaching voice at C3 West Michigan's Inclusive Spiritual Community in Grand Haven, MI, a spiritual and secular community that meets each week for conversation, local music and teaching.
 I’m also in third year in the Soul Apprenticeship and Initiation Program at Animas Valley Institute in Colorado where I’m training to be a Nature-Based Underworld Guide; MA Historical Geography, Jerusalem University College; Comparative Religion, Hebrew University; BS English, Liberty University.